 - Employ multi-factor authentication (MFA).
 Adding another authentication factor—such as an SMS text message or app push notification—can prevent attackers from gaining access to accounts.
 This security technique is also called Two-Factor Authentication (2FA).

 - Be vigilant when working in a public place.
 When working in a public place, such as a café, airplane, or public transit, attackers may read the contents of screens, overhear conversations, or access unattended devices.
 This attack is known as shoulder surfing.
-Professionals can defend against shoulder surfing by being aware of surroundings, locking unattended devices, and considering using a privacy screen.
+Professionals can defend against shoulder surfing by being aware of their surroundings, locking unattended devices, and considering using a privacy screen.

 What do attacks look like?
 Real examples from US companies